 House passes package of gun control bills in response to Buffalo and Uvalde shootings

-Washington — The Democrat-led House on Wednesday passed legislation that tightens the nation's gun laws, as lawmakers in both chambers mount a response to a pair of mass shootings in New York and Texas that jolted the nation.
+Washington — The Democratic-led House on Wednesday passed legislation to tighten the nation's gun laws, as lawmakers in both chambers mount a response to a pair of mass shootings in New York and Texas that jolted the nation.

 The legislation passed mainly along party lines 223-204, with five Republicans joining all but two of the Democrats.